Single transferable vote: Fifth and sixth rounds

 In the fifth round, Candidate A2 is eliminated with all their votes going to the candidate A4, the last remaining candidate from Party A, who is elected.
 The surplus votes of Candidate A4 are transferred.
-All the voters who helped elect Candidate A4 prefer the independent candidate to the candidates of the other party so their 3% surplus votes will go to Candidate I in the sixth round.
+All the voters who helped elect Candidate A4 prefer the independent candidate to the candidates of the other party so their 3 percent surplus votes will go to Candidate I in the sixth round.